Effective Date: January 1, 2023

 For the purpose of recruiting and hiring.
 We process your Personal Data, such as contact, job applicant, and biographical data, to assess your application and to evaluate and improve our recruitment system, our application tracking and recruitment activities.
 We also use your Personal Data to communicate with you regarding your application or opportunities at Okta that appear over time that we believe may be of interest to you.
 We also use your Personal Data to send you new hire and employee experience information.
 We may verify your information, including through reference checks and, where allowed, background checks.

 Other purposes for our legitimate interests: Where required by law or where we believe it is necessary to protect our legal rights, interests, or the interests of others, we may use your Personal Data in connection with the management of our business, including but not limited to, for operational purposes and workflow automation, business intelligence (such as to understand subscription consumption and free trial product usage), website and product improvement, legal claims, compliance, regulatory, and audit functions, protecting against misuse or abuse of our products and services, and protecting personal property or safety.
 For example, we may review compliance with applicable usage terms in our customer contracts, assess capacity requirements for our products, websites, and offices, improve your user experience, respond to requests by you for support or for contact, or identify customer opportunities.
-If you sign up to participate in specific programs, such as the Okta Ideas forum or other product feedback programs, we may analyse Ancillary Data, including Usage Data, related to your use of our Service, along with the data you choose to provide to us through Okta Ideas, to provide you with a better customer experience.
+If you sign up to participate in specific programs, such as the Okta Ideas forum or other product feedback programs, we may analyze Ancillary Data, including Usage Data, related to your use of our Service, along with the data you choose to provide to us through Okta Ideas, to provide you with a better customer experience.
+Furthermore, we use Administrator Data to provide technical support as described in our documentation and help center, and to improve our products, services, and processes related to providing such support.

 Other purposes with your consent: We may use your Personal Data if you have given us consent to do so for a specific purpose not listed above.
 For example, we may publish testimonials or featured customer stories to promote our products and services or record phone calls for quality and training purposes, with your permission.